 This math warm-up idea is gold!
 Yes, it takes a little time with the initial making of the activity, however, no time to set up once it has been created.

-If you can, make a class set so that each student has their own each time.
-Alternatively, in pairs is another great option!
+If you can, make a class set so that each student has their own each time or can work in pairs.

 The basic concept is that students get handed the full set and they begin with the craft stick that has ‘start’.
 They must find the matching answers to the math questions until all of the craft sticks are in order.